aishwaryjoshi/uiuc_projects/data_science_projects/housing_property_prediction/readme.md

 ---

 ## 🔧 How to Run
 Just run the full R script in RStudio or any R-compatible environment.
-Make sure you have internet access for loading CSV files directly from GitHub.

 ---